Fermivor/SheepIt2/README.md

 [**Download**](https://github.com/Fermivor/SheepIt2/raw/master/Download/SheepIt.zip)

 **Concept**
-   - A predator come in your farm, try to survive with your special ability
+   A predator comes in your farm, try to survive long enough to take revenge!
+   Up to 4 players take turns as the Wolf to eat as many prey as possible.
+   Each animal has its own power to survive or catch their prey :
+   - Wolf : howl to scare preys close enough for a moment
+   - Pig : shoot mud at another animal to slow it
+   - Sheep : leave an impassable fence behind that lasts for a few seconds, only sheeps may jump the fence!

 **Input**
    - Mouse to oriente your character